 Each side needs a lawyer to review the documentation, draft binding agreements and represent the interests of the client.
 Lawyers on each side may work collaboratively to make this process go smoothly as they attain an equitable agreement.
 If divorce papers were served, you must hire a lawyer.
 A knowledgeable family law lawyer is a tremendous asset even when this is not the case.

-What if my spouse has many different investments and I do not think they are including a comprehensive list of all their assets?
+What if my spouse has many different investments, and I do not think they are including a comprehensive list of all their assets?

 Christopher S. Mattingly has more than 25 years of family law experience, and he often works on divorce cases involving high-value clients.
 Melissa A. Cavagnaro has more than 10 years of divorce and family law experience.
-They have a working knowledge of the value of various assets, but we also work with forensic accountants, finance people and those who can put an accurate value on a company, stocks and bonds.
-We can even call upon experts who can put value on art collections and other unique assets.
+Together, they have a working knowledge of the value of various assets, but we also work with forensic accountants, finance people and those who can put an accurate value on a company, stocks and bonds.
+We can even call upon experts who can put a value on art collections and other unique assets.